TheRenegadeCoder/sample-programs-website/docs/projects/lps/javascript/index.md

 {% endraw %}

-LPS in Javascript was written by:
+[LPS](https://sampleprograms.io/projects/lps) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - izexi

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2020 13:59:30.
 The solution was first committed on Oct 17 2020 22:08:50.
 As a result, documentation below may be outdated.